Skip to main content

 Why Bay Area climate works for heat pumps

 Bay Area winters are mild.
 Inland Tri-Valley cities like Danville and San Ramon rarely see overnight lows below 35°F. Coastal cities stay warmer.
-Modern variable-speed heat pumps deliver full rated capacity down to about 0°F and continue working below that, so in our climate the efficiency advantage over a gas furnace is fully realized — there’s no significant capacity loss in winter to argue around.
+Modern variable-speed heat pumps deliver full rated capacity down to about 0°F and continue working below that, so in our climate the efficiency advantage over a gas furnace is fully realized.
+There’s no significant capacity loss in winter to argue around.

 The mechanical difference